 How to Enroll

-The RI Department of Education oversees on-line applications for the Pre-Kindergarten classrooms in the spring prior to the school year.
+The Rhode Island Department of Education oversees on-line applications for the Pre-Kindergarten classrooms in the spring prior to the following school year.
 During the application period, families may complete the paper application and return it to the school of choice.
-Families who have missed the deadline may complete the paper application and return it to the school of choice.
-Families completing the application after the close of the lottery will be added to the waiting list.
+Families, who have missed the deadline, may also complete the paper application and return it to the school of choice.
+Families completing the application after the close of the lottery will be added to a waiting list.

-Head Start and Early Head Start actively recruits volunteers and encourages all parents to be involved in their child’s education.
+Head Start and Early Head Start actively recruits volunteers and encourages all parents to volunteer by actively participating in their child’s education.
 Parents are considered a child’s primary educator and a vital part of the program and the community.
 The partnership between parents and the program has been the cornerstone of Head Start since its inception in 1965.
 Volunteerism can potentially lead to job or leadership opportunities within the program.